Home » Little MAC’s Ube Mochi Waffles

 • 1/2 teaspoon vanilla extract

-• 2 tbsp ghee can use olive oil as substitute
+• 2 tbsp melted butter olive oil can be used as a substitute

 • 1/4 tsp ube extract can be found in Asian markets